• Featured Articles

 Each time Yevgeny Alexandrovich immersed himself in a score he had studied before, he would discover new nuances and colors, just as a geologist strips off layer after layer as he works towards the discovery of true facts.
 He always strove towards the essence of a work and for a high standard of performance, hopefully revealing a new aspect of the composer and enriching our understanding of him.

 For a listener seeking an immediate fix of musical thrills, Mravinsky’s lofty goals can seem unexciting.
 Which is maybe why his stock has plummeted with Western collectors since the 1990s, when his work was thoroughly exhumed by Olympia, BMG, and other labels.
-After an intense interest in the Russian conductor’s work in my youth, I too quickly moved on.
+I, too, quickly moved on after a brief and intense interest in Mravinsky during my teens.
 But in April 2020, when businesses began to reopen after the pandemic lockdowns, I bought a clutch of Mravinsky CDs at Record Surplus in Santa Monica when they were liquidating their classical music section.
 These discs initiated a personal reexamination of the conductor’s discography that is ongoing.

 Mravinsky belonged to the “fail, fail again, fail better” school of conducting: each of his performances of a given work was another step towards the realization of its unattainable ideal.
 To quote his widow: